Bishibop/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database stores data in sets of two dimensional tables.
+SQL is the language you use to ask the database for subsets of data.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key to identify individual rows of data so that they can be tracked by the database and referenced by other tables.
+A primary key is the primary tool to enforce the referential integrity of the table and database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.
+Conventionally titled 'othertable_id'.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A bridge (or associative) table.
+This table contains two foreign keys, one for each of the ends of the many-to-many relationship.

 ## Minimum Viable Product